agrantushinsky/5A6-group-project/README.md

 # Fresh Tomatoes

 ## Goal
-Our goal is to provide users a dynamic appilcation to rank movies they have watched.
+Our goal is to provide users a dynamic appilcation to review movies they have watched.
+The FreshTomatoes app also features advanced review filtering, and sorting options.
+Moreover, users may search, browse suggested movies, or browse by genre to find the movie they're looking for.

 ## Technologies
 - Kotlin
 - Jetpack Compose
 - Firebase
 - Material
+- Ktor
+- TMDB API

 ## Quick-start
 ### How to install and run appilcation.